-In honor of the presidential inauguration, all Columbians—including students, faculty, staff, and alumni—are invited to join with President Minouche Shafik and our neighbors and friends for a series of free events and programs across our campuses and Upper Manhattan in the weeks surrounding the day.
+In honor of the presidential inauguration, all Columbians—including students, faculty, staff, and alumni—were invited to join with President Minouche Shafik and our neighbors and friends for a series of free events and programs across our campuses and Upper Manhattan in the weeks surrounding the day.

 "This is a very special time to be in higher education, and universities have a crucial role to play in addressing societal problems.
 Columbia is positioned to be a tremendous force for good, and I am excited to be leading such an extraordinary institution."